real-stanford/umi-on-legs/real-wbc/docs/hardware_design_choices.md

 # Hardware Design Choices

 During the development of our hardware system, we encountered many unexpected twist and turns.
-Here we summarize a few reflections that can be helpful for the community to build similar dog-with-arm robot systems.
+Here, we reflect on our hardware system, with the hope that it can help others in making hardware/systems design choices in building a quadruped manipulator system.

 1. Is Go2 a good choice for the base?
 2. Is ARX5 a good choice for the arm?